 Dr James McAuley (NSW)

-Psychologist, Neuroscience Research Australia (NeuRA)
+Psychologist, Neuroscience Research Australia (NeuRA) and UNSW

 Professor Lisa Stamp

 Professor Lisa Stamp is a Rheumatologist at the University of Otago, Christchurch and Christchurch Public Hospital.
 Lisa completed her rheumatology training in New Zealand and Adelaide and subsequently completed her PhD at the University of Adelaide in Australia.
 She is Director of the Canterbury Rheumatology Immunology Research Group.
 Her research interests include individualization of drug treatments in rheumatic conditions, including dosing of allopurinol and the role of oxypurinol concentrations in gout, use of methotrexate in rheumatoid arthritis and the role of intracellular methotrexate polyglutamates in disease activity and drug toxicity.
 She also has an interest in inflammatory pathways in rheumatoid arthritis in particular interleukin-17.
 Prof Stamp has been awarded an Early Career Research award and the Carl Smith Medal for research by the University of Otago.
 In 2016 she was awarded The Arthritis New Zealand National Researcher Award.

 Senior Research Fellow / Physiotherapist, Monash University (VIC)